Last updated on 15th November 2023

 The benefits of using GIFs in your marketing

-- Your customers love them: At the height of Tumblr, a microblogging site that relies heavily on GIFs and increased the popularity of their usage in other channels, users were posting 23 million GIFs on the platform every day – a habit that contributed to the mass number of GIFs that are used throughout the internet daily.
-Now, Giphy users send more than 1 billion GIFs each day.
+At the height of Tumblr, a microblogging site that relies heavily on GIFs and increased the popularity of their usage in other channels, users were posting 23 million GIFs on the platform every day – a habit that contributed to the mass number of GIFs that are used throughout the internet daily.
+Now, Giphy users send more than 10 billion GIFs each day.
 This trend has continued to increase, and we don’t see it slowing down anytime soon.

 Let’s get to the reason you’re here.
 Here’s how to amp up your GIF marketing, create your own GIFs, and take advantage of this fun media across a variety of digital channels.

 While GIFs might look and feel like video files, they’re much easier to create.
 You don’t need any experience in complicated editing or post-production software to make your first GIF in just a few minutes.
 Here’s how you can make one using three popular GIF creation methods.